alibaba/xquic/README.md

 * For using the API, see the [API docs](./docs/API.md).
 * For platform support details, see the [Platforms docs](./docs/Platforms.md).
-* For Chinese (zh-cn) translation of the IETF QUIC Protocol, see the Translation docs.
+* For Chinese Simplified (zh-CN) translation of the IETF QUIC Protocol, see the Translation docs.
     - The following translation is based on draft-34 and RFC Translation is Working In Progress.
     - [draft-ietf-quic-invariants-13-zh](./docs/translation/draft-ietf-quic-invariants-13-zh.md)
     - [draft-ietf-quic-transport-34-zh](./docs/translation/draft-ietf-quic-transport-34-zh.md)